kiwigrid/helm-charts/charts/prometheus-pingdom-exporter/README.md

 # Prometheus Pingdom Exporter

+**CHART HAS BEEN DEPRECATED AND MOVED TO <https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-pingdom-exporter>**

 - **Source:** https://github.com/giantswarm/prometheus-pingdom-exporter

 [prometheus-pingdom-exporter](https://github.com/giantswarm/prometheus-pingdom-exporter) the prometheus-pingdom-exporter cares about preprocessing the pingdom uptime check results for consumption of by prometheus.